cambecc/grains/README.md

     }
 ```

-Then run the Grains Maven plugin, which generates source for both a builder...
+Run the Grains Maven plugin, which generates source for both a builder...
 ```java
     public interface OrderBuilder implements Order, GrainBuilder {